Sera91/SMR3894-Python-Tutorials/project/Audio_analysis.md

 To classify the audio tracks you can perform the audio analysis in the Fourier Domain (applying FFT to the original signal).
 It's suggested to show the differences among the three classes of audio tracks by applying visualization tools to the audio signals.

 Once finished with this task, you can compare this classification with the one obtainable with a Convolution Neural Network (CNN) applied to the images obtained from padding the audio tracks.
-(For this step)
+(For this step you can take advantage of PyTorch or Keras)

 ## What is a Wiener Filter?